-Over the past three years, the Ryan Shaw Memorial 5K has received tremendous support from its sponsors, participants, donors, and vendors.
-Through their generous contributions, the Ryan Shaw Memorial 5K has raised nearly $400,000 to date, supporting organizations in which Ryan was actively involved in during his life.
+Over the past five years, the Ryan Shaw Memorial 5K has received tremendous support from its sponsors, participants, donors, and vendors.
+Through their generous contributions, the Ryan Shaw Memorial 5K has raised over $500,000 to date, supporting organizations in which Ryan was actively involved in during his life.

 For 2022, all proceeds from The Ryan Shaw Memorial 5K will support the Ryan Shaw Foundation, which will benefit in full the following three organizations: (1) Mustard Seed Communities, (2) The Haven Project, and (3) the Ryan Shaw '15 Entrepreneurial Education Program at St. John's Prep.

 "With the proceeds from last year's race, MSC was able to purchase a 15-seater van to transport residents at Blessed Assurance, where Ryan served as a mission volunteer with St. John’s Prep.
 We were in urgent need of replacing the previous van, which was in poor condition due to age as well as wear and tear.
 The new van has a tremendous impact, allowing us to take groups of residents to medical appointments, to church, and on outings.
 Trips to places like the beach and library are beneficial both to the residents and the surrounding community, breaking down stigmas that can exist regarding people with disabilities.
 Additional funds received from the race were used for the care of the residents at Blessed Assurance." - Mustard Seed Communities, March 2018

 Mustard Seed Communities

 Mustard Seed Communities Inc. (MSC) is an international nonprofit organization that is dedicated to caring for the most vulnerable populations throughout the developing world.
 MSC began in 1978 as a home for a handful of children with disabilities who had been abandoned to the streets of Jamaica.